Pelvic Fracture in Children

 An x-ray or CT scan of your child's pelvis may be taken to check for broken bones.
 Your child may be given contrast liquid to help a fracture show up better in pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.

 How is a pelvic fracture treated?

 Treatment will depend on the damage and the type of fracture your child has.
 Your child may need any of the following:

 - Bed rest will be needed while your child's fracture heals.

 - Apply ice on your child's hip for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Crutches or a walker may be needed to help your child walk.
 They will help take weight off his injured pelvis while it heals.

 - An external fixation device may be put on your child's hips to hold the broken bones together while they heal.
 Screws or a clamp are used to hold the device to your child's pelvic bones.

-- Surgery may be needed to return your child's bones to their normal position if the fracture is severe.
+- Surgery may be needed for a severe pelvic fracture.
 Pins, plates, and screws may be used to hold the bone together.